marissakirjonen/informationSecurity/h3-ShouldTeroWearaHelmet.md

 ### StudyHelp

 Company overview: A platform for students who need tutoring/study partners.
 It matches students with study partners and tutors to aid them with their studies.
-It contains academic resources, flashcards, notes, and practice exams for different subjects.
+Students can schedule times to meet with a tutors via video/audio.
+It contains academic resources, flashcards, notes, and practice exams for different subjects that can be collaborated on during the sessions.
 This contains in-app purchases.

 **1. What are we working on?**

 Assets:
 Primary assets
 - User profiles: includes personal data (names, addresses, financial details), and links with academic subjects.